KeYProject/key-docs/docs/devel/Gradle.md

 $ gradle :key.core:testClasses #compiles key.core test classes and its dependencies
 ```

-With the task `:key:core:compileJavacc` and `:key.core:generateGrammarSource`
+With the tasks `:key:core:compileJavacc` and `:key.core:generateGrammarSource`
 you can run the grammar generation (`javacc` or `antlr3`) explicitly.

 ### Test